risk-first/website/introduction/Software-Project-Scenario.md

 Which actions give us the biggest benefit in terms of mitigating the [Attendant Risks](Attendant-Risk)?

+That is, we consider for each possible action:

+- The Impact and Likelihood of the [Attendant Risks](Attendant-Risk) it mitigates
+- The Cost of the Action

-It's worth considering that if we're just starting this project, risks 1-4 are _negligible_, and we're only going to spend time building functionality or improving our understanding of the market.
+For example, it's worth considering that if we're just starting this project, risks 1-4 are _negligible_, and we're only going to spend time building functionality or improving our understanding of the market.
 (Which makes sense, right?)

 ## Tacit and Explicit Modelling